Maheswari-87/goWithTDD/hello/notes.md

 ### t.Errof()
 We are calling the Errorf method on our t which will print out a message and fail the test.
 The f stands for format which allows us to build a string with values inserted into the placeholder values %q.
 When you made the test fail it should be clear how it works.
+### godoc
+1. we can have documentation fo our package by using this godoc.
+1. we can install it manually by using "go get golang.org/x/tools/cmd/godoc"
+1. Now run "godoc -http :8000"
+1. So now we can acces our documentation in browser by using "http://localhost:8000/pkg/goWithTesting/integers/"